donotdespair/SVAR-MSH-ID/README.md

 2. **On you computer:** clone the repository you have just forked to create its local copy that you can work with.

-3. **Optional:** if you find a bug or if you improve the code, please feel free to submit a pull/merge request. (more info [here](https://docs.gitlab.com/ee/topics/gitlab_flow.html#mergepull-requests-with-gitlab-flow))
+3. **Optional:** if you find a bug or if you improve the code, please feel free to submit a pull/merge request. ([more info](https://docs.gitlab.com/ee/topics/gitlab_flow.html#mergepull-requests-with-gitlab-flow))